David Parkins

 After the Beano's 60th birthday celebrations in 1998, Parkins took over the comic's long-running character "Dennis the Menace".
-His first Dennis strips featured the story arc which introduced Bea, Dennis' younger sister.
+His first Dennis strips featured the story arc which introduced Bea, Dennis's younger sister.
 He drew Dennis on a regular basis until 2003, but his workload meant that a number of stories were also drawn by Nigel Parkinson and later Jimmy Hansen in this time.
-Parkins' time on Dennis encompassed the character's 50th birthday celebrations in 2001, and to mark the occasion he drew a special one-off Dennis strip explaining how he got his famous red and black striped jumper.
+Parkins's time on Dennis encompassed the character's 50th birthday celebrations in 2001, and to mark the occasion he drew a special one-off Dennis strip explaining how he got his famous red and black striped jumper.

 David Parkins was also the artist of Desperate Dan for The Digital Dandy in 2013.

 Parkins has also illustrated two of Richard Platt's books in the Pirate Diary series.

 He has illustrated over fifty children's books, including titles by Dick King-Smith, Julie Markes, Laura Leuck and Martin Waddell.
 He has drawn cartoons for The Guardian, The Observer, The Sunday Times, the Times Higher Education Supplement, The Economist, the Literary Review of Canada, and Nature.
 In 2006, after his fiftieth birthday, he emigrated to Ontario, Canada.
 In 2013, he became an occasional editorial cartoonist for The Globe and Mail.

 David Parkins is also the illustrator of That Cat Can't Stay and I Always, ALWAYS Get My Way, both written by Thad Krasnesky and published by Flashlight Press.